Internet Connection Types: A Complete Guide

 Cons:

-If you have access to gigabit internet, fiber is almost always the superior choice for avoiding lag during mobile gaming.
+If you have access to gigabit internet, fiber is almost always the superior choice to avoid lag in mobile gaming.

 2. Cable Internet